lunchin/optimizely-cloud-extensions/README.md

 ### Environment Banner

-This feature adds a banner in edit mode so you know which enviorment you are on.
-This tool is probably not needed if you are using Optimizely Indentity because it shows which enviornment you are working in as well.
+This feature adds a banner in edit mode so you know which environment you are on.
+This tool is probably not needed if you are using Optimizely Identity because it shows which environment you are working in as well.

 ![Environment Banner Feature](./features/EnvironmentBanner.png)